-Assistant Professor of the Practice in the International Comparative Studies Program
+Assistant Professor of the Practice of the Gender, Sexuality, and Feminist Studies Program

 My current research focuses on the global networks established through colonial conquest and the ways in which movements for decolonization have utilized, challenged, and/or transformed these networks.
 My first book project is a history of decolonization in the 20th-century.
 I have researched and written about the colonial, decolonial, and postcolonial relationships between England, France, and India, paying particular attention to how the experiences of the people in the French colonies in India challenged the dominant narrative of Indian independence and the "end" of the colonial era.
 My manuscript in progress, Unsettling Utopia: Decolonization, Borders, and Mobility in 20th Century India, shows that the colonial borders the British constructed during their period rule in South Asia were adopted and reinforced by the Indian state, subsuming many movements for post-colonial autonomy that emerged on the ground in French India.
 I also work on the question of how decolonization has shaped modern life in Western Europe as well as in South Asia, through experiences of postcolonial migrations and global tourism.
 My manuscript in progress, Minor Borders: The Making of Global France and India, seeks to expand understandings of decolonization from an isolated relationship between metropole and colony to a global context.
 I also write about the state and sexual violence, the criminalization of colonized bodies, and the intersections of race, class, caste, and gender in the colonial and post-colonial context.

 Namakkal, J. “The Terror of Decolonization: Exploring French India’s “Goonda Raj”.”
 Interventions, vol. 19, no. 3, Apr.
 2017, pp. 338–57.
 Scopus, doi:10.1080/1369801X.2016.1231586.
 Full Text